raydac/zxpoly/README.md

 # Introduction
-I am a ZX-Spectrum fun since 1989.
+I am a ZX-Spectrum fan since 1989.
 ZX-Spectrum platform was very popular in the USSR.
 In april of 1994 I got some idea how to resolve [attribute clash](https://en.wikipedia.org/wiki/Attribute_clash) through moving the platform from mono-system to poly-system.

 The idea was to start four ZX-Spectrum-128 in parallel with small modifications of graphics data.
 It didn't need any changes in ROM and SOS but only total synchronization between CPUs and sharing of all control signals.